 Morar and the Silver Sands

 One of our trip highlights was a visit to Morar which is 3 miles from Mallaig.
 The small village is famous for the Silver Sands of Morar – a stunning white sandy beach.
 Even in persistent drizzle and heavy cloud the beach is unbelievably pretty.

-The wee dug took a tentative dip or two into the water to fetch a stick, but Mr G and I kept our hiking shoes and winter socks firmly on.
+The wee dug took a cautious dip or two into the water to fetch a stick, but Mr G and I kept our hiking shoes and winter socks firmly on.

 Not quite how I’d pictured it.
-In my mind’s eye I’d enjoyed a swim in the bay as the wee dug paddled beside me – the sun beating down on the pair of us.
+In my mind’s eye I’d enjoyed a swim in the bay as the boy paddled beside me – the sun beating down on us.

 As we made our way back towards the village I heard a distinctive whistle.
 “STEAM TRAIN” I shouted, taking off up the road at a pace that would have left Usain Bolt eating dust.
 I made it to Morar’s tiny train station just as The Jacobite aka The Hogwarts Express was pulling up to the platform.